BenjaminWills/programming-notes/CDP_training/cdp.md

 4. consider implmenting an eneterpise file sync - to allow accessibility of data
 5. archive data if it is seldom used
 6. clear up space by destroying data

+## Data engineering

+Data engineering is the practice of building systems to enable collection, cleaning and usage of data.
+Data engineers will create `data pipelines` that take in `raw` unprocessed data, `clean` it and then return `cleaned` data that can also have `aggregations` depending on the use case.

+`ETL` is the biggest tool in data engineering and is usually what constitutes a data pipeline:

+- `Extract` - extract the data from the data lake or warehouse - or data source
+- `Transform` - clean the raw data e.g make all column formatting consistent, and collect data into useful groups
+- `Load` - load the data in upstream applications

+### The data pipeline

+We have 3 types of data pipelines:

+- `Batch processing` - use cases are when data is periodically collected, transformed and loaded to a cloud data warehouse
+- `Streaming` - the pipeline will ingest a constant sequence of data, and will progressively update metrics, reports and summary statistics
+- `Hybrid` - batch and stream processing, this combines the power of long running batch models with streaming analytics, data is still fresh and inconsitencies are removed using batch processing.
+Split the stream into batches

+A data pipeline has a few components:

+- dataflow - how will data move from one place to another
+- storage - where will the different stages of the data live
+- processing - data processing consists of all transformation processes
+- workflow - the process sequences, and its dependencies in the pipeline
+- monitoring - monitoring of pipeline health and data quality

+### ETL and ELT